ebsonjoy/learning-diary/node/child-process.md

 | Offload CPU-heavy task (like hashing) | `fork()`      |

+# ✅ Pros
+- Allows parallel task execution.

+- Doesn't block event loop.

+- Can use system-level scripts or programs.

+# ❌ Cons
+- Overhead of creating new processes.

+- Complexity in managing communication and errors.

+ -Memory usage can increase.

 # ✅ Conclusion
 - child_process gives Node.js the power of multiprocessing.